ellakoa/postcard-poem/content/posts/lost-in-thought.md

 ---
 title: Lost in Thought
-description: |
-  The timeless grounds of Kearsney Parks.
+description: A timeless amble in the grounds of Kearsney Parks.
 aspect: landscape
 image: /img/lost-in-thought-kearsney-door-1010915.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg